Linear Gauge Example

 PLC Source code behind the HMI

-Since we don’t have an actual pressure sensor, we are using a small piece of structured text code for generating pressure sensor value.
+Since we don’t have an actual pressure sensor, we are using a small piece of structured text code for generating the pressure sensor values.
 That pressure value is shown on the linear gauge.
 When the startTimer variable is TRUE then the timer will start and generates data (pressure value), the pressure value is shown on the Beckhoff HMI.

 //Declaration, header of the program

 PROGRAM MAIN VAR pressureValue : REAL := 0.0; myTimer : TON; startTimer : BOOL := FALSE; directionPlus : BOOL := FALSE; END_VAR